bitwarden/contributing-docs/docs/getting-started/clients/desktop/native-messaging-test-runner.md

 ### NativeMessageService

 This service uses the IPCService to connect to the locally running Bitwarden desktop app's IPC proxy service.
-It uses Bitwarden's crypto service and functions to handle encrytption and decryption of the messages.
+It uses Bitwarden's crypto service and functions to handle encryption and decryption of the messages.
 It utilizes a test public/private key pair located in the `/native-messaging-test-runner/src/variables.ts` file.